 New Year’s Eve parties aren’t just for adults anymore.
-Kids want to have their own fun, even if they’re asleep well before the ball drops at midnight.
+Kids want to have their own fun.
+It doesn’t matter if they’re asleep well before the ball drops at midnight.
 For as long as they stay awake, there are great food, drinks, and games to keep things fun and make them feel like they’re a part of the New Year’s celebration.

 Food for Kids New Year’s Eve Parties